The 23 Most Inspiring People Alive (for me)

 Time Magazine ran a cover article on Facebook’s inspiring COO whose title read, “Don’t hate her because she’s successful.
-Facebook’s Sheryl Sandberg and her mission to reboot feminism.”
-From running the operations for one of earth’s most impactful companies to authoring her own best selling book to travelling around the world spreading her message Time said, “It’s probably not an overstatement to say Sandberg is embarking on the most ambitious mission to reboot feminism and reframe discussions of gender since the launch of Ms. magazine in 1971.”
+Facebook’s Sheryl Sandberg and her mission to reboot feminism”.
+From running the operations for one of earth’s most impactful companies to authoring her own best-selling book to traveling around the world spreading her message Time said, “It’s probably not an overstatement to say Sandberg is embarking on the most ambitious mission to reboot feminism and reframe discussions of gender since the launch of Ms. magazine in 1971.”

 Sandberg’s mission and message alone is exciting and empowering.
 But what inspires me most about Sheryl is how intimately she shared with the world her mourning of the death of her beloved husband, Dave Goldberg.
 With her millions of Facebook followers, she shared her heart and soul on the beautiful relationship she cherished and now mourns.
 It’s one thing to spread a message of global connectivity and it’s another to live it and breathe it.
 Thank you Sheryl for inspiring us with your vulnerability and humanity.
 PS – Here are the 7 powerful books she most wants women to read.

 21. Malcolm Gladwell